remnrem/luna-doc/docs/ref/simul.md

 data.
-Plotting the expected (gray line, same as above) against the estimated values for this one epoch, we see a good agreement: (note, there the lowest frequency estimated is 0.5 Hz, as the Welch method uses, by defauly, 4 second sliding windows; thus the x-axis is shifted relative to the plot above):
+Plotting the expected (gray line, same as above) against the estimated values for this one epoch, we see a good agreement: (note, there the lowest frequency estimated is 0.5 Hz, as the Welch method uses, by default, 4 second sliding windows; thus the x-axis is shifted relative to the plot above):

 ![img](../img/simul3.png)